ibm-cloud-docs/cis/deploy-rule-sets.md

 ### Listing managed rulesets with Terraform
 {: #listing-managed-rule-tf}

-The following example creates a custom rule by using Terraform:
+The following example lists managed rulesets by using Terraform:

 ```
 HERE